 This is the role of tour Disaster Aid Response Team (DART)

-The DART members are our on site project managers,consulting with the local community in a disaster and have considerable responsibility to Disaster Aid Australia and our supporters.
+The DART members are our on site project managers, working with local communities in a disaster.

 The role at the disaster location includes:

-- Identifying appropriate local contacts who can assist in identifying the areas where our aid will be most beneficial.
+- Identifying appropriate local contacts who can assist in identifying communities where our aid will be most beneficial.

 - Meeting with the communities that have identified and determining their needs.

 - Determining the best way of providing aid that meets the communitie’s needs.